 The book is a modest, first attempt to capture in compendium form, a large number of cases representing a wide variety of water conflicts across India.
 It is largely a pre-analytical documentation that aims at building up an information base that can later make possible a deeper analysis.
 Its sixty-three case studies are classified into broad themes: according to the following themes a) Conflicts over contending water uses; b) Conflicts over equity, access and allocations; c) Conflicts over water quality; d) Conflicts over sand excavation and mining; e) Micro-level conflicts; f) Conflicts over dams and displacement; g) Transboundary conflicts and h) Conflicts over privatisation and supported by eight thematic reviews and one overarching introductory article.

-Economic and Political Weekly brought out a special issue on water conflicts based on the Compendium featuring 18 of the case studies included.
+brought out a special issue on water conflicts based on the Compendium featuring 17 of the case studies included and an overarching article.

 However, the work is far from over.
 For example, the compendium concentrated mostly, though not wholly, on Peninsular India; it did not cover urban water conflicts or flood related conflicts.
 There are many such areas where work on documentation still needs to be done.
 The Forum encourages institutions and individuals to undertake this work.
 However, there is a need to have clear guidelines about the documentation so that the information is reliable, is not one-sided and will contribute to conflict resolution and prevention.
 There is a need for widest possible participation and access but also to maintain quality, reliability, authenticity and utility.

 In the second phase, while the earlier core activity of documentation continued, activities aimed at conflict resolution and prevention were also taken up.
 Two state resource centres were set up in the two states of Kerala and Odisha.
 The second phase was initiated in May 2008 and continued till 30 September 2012 mainly with Arghyam support.